ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 <!-- FIXME: path-vector cannot be used in multi-cost, also no reason -->

-This document does not specify how to integrate the `path-vector` cost mode with the multi-cost extension {{RFC8189}}.
-Although there is no reason why somebody has to compound the path vectors with other cost types in a single query, there is no compatible issue doing it without constraint tests.
+This document does not specify how to integrate the Path Vector cost type with the multi-cost extension {{RFC8189}}.
+While it is not RECOMMENDED to put the Path Vector cost type with other cost types in a single query, there is no compatible issue.

 <!--
 As [](#fcm-cap) mentions, the syntax and semantics of whether `constraints` or